el-esnawy/Recipe-App/README.md

-# forkify project
+# Recipe App with Vanilla JS

+Search for over 1,000,000 recipes online
-Recipe Finding Web App using only Vanilla JS
+Recipe Finding Web App using only Vanilla JS.